-15. Column 28, “Net,” equals Column 26 – Column 27, which equals Column 11 + Column 24.
+Column 28, “Net,” equals Column 26 – Column 27, which equals Column 11 + Column 24.

-16. Columns 32 and 33 require reporting of the discount, if any, as included on any line in Page 3 on liabilities for unpaid losses and expenses, in regard to non-tabular losses and expenses.
-(See definition of tabular reserves under Discounting of Liabilities for Unpaid Losses or Unpaid Loss Adjustment Expenses in the instructions for the Notes to the Financial Statements.)
+Columns 32 and 33 require reporting of the discount, if any, as included on any line in Page 3 on liabilities for unpaid losses and expenses, in regard to non-tabular losses and expenses.
+(See definition of tabular reserves under Discounting of Liabilities for Unpaid Losses or Unpaid Loss Adjustment Expenses in the instructions for the Notes to Financial Statements.)
 Columns 35 and 36 are the Column 24 unpaid losses and expenses net of the discount in Columns 32 and 33.
 Columns 35 and 36 must be completed and should agree with net balance sheet reserves after discount.
 If the reporting entity reports on a pooling basis, then the percentage of that pool reported herein should be entered in Column 34.
 If some of the business is pooled and some is not, leave Column 34 blank and explain in Interrogatory 7.2 of the Schedule P Interrogatories.

-17. Report in Column 23 the estimated amount of anticipated salvage and subrogation that has been taken as credit (netted) in the reserves for unpaid losses and loss adjustment expenses reported in Column 24.
+Report in Column 23 the estimated amount of anticipated salvage and subrogation that has been taken as credit (netted) in the reserves for unpaid losses and loss adjustment expenses reported in Column 24.
 (Note: Column 23 is a memo column only as the amounts contained therein have already been taken into consideration in Columns 13 through 20.)

-a.
-Non-proportional assumed reinsurance – Property Reinsurance

-Includes all the following lines: Fire, Allied Lines, Ocean Marine, Inland Marine, Pet Insurance Plans, Earthquake, Group Accident and Health, Credit Accident and Health, Other Accident and Health, Auto Physical Damage, Boiler and Machinery, Burglary and Theft and International (of the foregoing).

-b.
-Non-proportional assumed reinsurance – Liability

-Includes all the following lines: Farmowners Multiperil, Homeowners Multiperil, Commercial Multiperil, Medical Professional Liability, Workers’ Compensation, Other Liability, Products Liability, Auto Liability, Aircraft (all peril) and International (of the foregoing).

-c.
-Non-proportional assumed reinsurance – Financial

-Includes all the following lines: Financial Guaranty, Fidelity, Surety, Credit, and International (of the foregoing).

-The definitions of the names lines are the same as used on the State Pages.
+The definitions of the named lines are the same as used on the State Pages.

-19. All proportional reinsurance must be allocated to appropriate lines.
+All proportional reinsurance must be allocated to appropriate lines.